AgnJed/SRSC_first_assignment/docs/tasks.md

 - API interface: if enogth time create a interface and then implement it as the solution. aka abstraction

 - Questions: Application will work as a knownd intreceptor?
 What annalogy can be applied to the to be developed application

+- Does the console read configuration from the file cryptoconfig.txt?

+### Task 2 - Create a secure communication layer over UDP using the Datagram Sockets

+- key initialization: load encryption and MAC keys from the class that is supposed to read files from cryptoconfig.txt

+- send() method: encrypt the message, add a MAC to the encypted message, add a sequence number to the packet to handle order control, send the UDP packet

+- receive() method: receive the packet, check the sequence number, verify the MAC, decrypt the message and return it to the user